Home » Type » Soups + Stews » CURRY LENTIL SOUP WITH POTATOES & GREENS

 curry lentil soup recipe with potatoes and greens 1

 • Mirepoix.
-The usual mix of onion, carrot and celery that makes a great flavor base, adds color and texture.
+The usual mix of onion, carrot, and celery makes a great flavor base and adds color and texture.

 • Garlic.
 If you don’t have fresh garlic on hand, substitute with 1 teaspoon garlic powder.